unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-overview.md

 A gateway is an HTTP Server that acts as a proxy between HTTP and a distributed content protocol.
 Basic functionality of such a gateway:

-1. Receive HTTP request to a blockchain domain (like `http://example.crypto`)
+1. Receive HTTP request to an NFT domain (like `http://example.crypto`)
 2. Resolve the domain into crypto records
 3. Get the content based on [Browser Resolution Algorithm](../resolve-domains-browser/browser-resolution-algorithm.md)
 4. Return the content to the client via HTTP